vincecampanale/blog/_posts/2018-01-12-dynamically-properties-to-typescript-interfaces.markdown

 ---
 layout: post
 title:  "Can I dynamically add properties to an interface in Typescript?"
-description: "Exploring options for making Typescript interfaces more flexible."
+description: "Exploring options for adding properties to Typescript interfaces."
 date: 2018-01-12
 ---

-No, you cannot dynamically change / create an interface as it is a *static* value, used for static, structural type checking by the Typescript compiler.
+No, you cannot dynamically change an interface as it is a *static* value, used for static, structural type checking by the Typescript compiler.
 However, you can get pretty creative with an interface and chances are you can mold it on the fly to fit your use-case.

 I'm going to assume some basic knowledge about Typescript's duck typing and interfaces.
 If that's not you, no worries -- [check out these docs](https://www.typescriptlang.org/docs/handbook/interfaces.html) and circle back to this article when you're ready.